 By answering these questions, you will begin to see a clear picture of your conference objectives and the foundational elements needed to make it a success.

-Conference Planning Task #2) Choose a format and theme.
+Task #2 - Choose a format and theme.

 Your conference’s format and theme will form the basis of your attendees’ and sponsors’ experiences at your conference.
 As such, you should choose a theme that will attract your target audience and shine the spotlight on your brand.
 Your theme should be apparent to attendees and coherent throughout the event.